SaraFaizi557/npm-mastery-course/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project adheres to a Code of Conduct that all contributors are expected to follow.
-By participating, you agree to maintain a respectful, inclusive, and harassment-free environment for everyone.
+By participating, you agree to maintain a respectful, inclusive, and harassment-free environment for everyone. see our [Code of Conduct](code_of_conduct.md).

-### Our Standards

-**Positive behaviors include:**
-- Using welcoming and inclusive language
-- Being respectful of differing viewpoints
-- Accepting constructive criticism gracefully
-- Focusing on what's best for the community
-- Showing empathy towards other community members

-**Unacceptable behaviors include:**
-- Harassment, trolling, or insulting comments
-- Personal or political attacks
-- Publishing others' private information
-- Any conduct inappropriate in a professional setting

 ## 🤝 How Can I Contribute?

-There are many ways to contribute to this course:
+There are many ways to contribute to this course, whether you're a beginner or an advanced learner.
+Here are some suggestions:

 ### 1. Report Issues or Suggest Improvements

 Found something wrong or have an idea?
-[Open an issue](https://github.com/yourusername/npm-mastery-course/issues/new)!
+[Open an issue](https://github.com/Leonardo-Garzon-1995/npm-mastery-course/issues/new)!

 **For bug reports, include:**
 - Module number and section